aosabook/500lines/same-origin-policy/same-origin-policy.markdown

-so many tests (typically billions) are executed, and because all possible configurations that a state can take are covered (albeit within the scope), this analysis tends to expose bugs more effectively than conventional testing (and is sometimes described not as "testing" but as "bounded verification").
+so many tests (typically billions) are executed, and because all possible configurations that a state can take are covered (albeit within the scope), this analysis tends to expose bugs more effectively than conventional testing (and is sometimes described as "bounded verification").

 ### Simplifications